Eveldee/RandomizedWitchNobeta/README.md

 Once those two steps are done, the randomizer can be built using either the dotnet CLI or your preferred IDE.
 The output will be a `.dll` file that needs to be placed in the directory `BepInEx/Plugin/RandomizedWitchNobeta`.

+In addition, the web settings ui can be built using the `buildui.fish` script located in the web settings project.
+The code itself can be updated by running the `publish.fish` script.
+To update the web settings after a ui and code change, it is required to replace the `RandomizedWitchNobeta.WebSettings.exe` and `wwwroot` files/directories.
+It is not required to build the web settings manually when modifying the randomizer, it is only required when adding new settings.

 ## Bug report and help

 If you found a bug, need help with the Randomizer or want to suggest a new feature, you can either [open a new issue](/../../issues) or you can find me on the [Little Witch Nobeta Speedruns Discord](https://discord.gg/3FMeB4m).